turingschool-examples/backend_mod_1_prework/README.md

 $ rbenv init
 ```

-The output from your terminal will be something similar to:
+The output from your terminal should be something similar to:

 ```
 $ rbenv init